omarcostahamido/One-Quick-Solution/Other/Jacktrip&chill-Catalina.md

 1. Once everything started, you can click the [Connect button](https://ccrma.stanford.edu/software/jacktrip/windows/jack-connect-button.png) on the qjackctl window
 2. A JackTrip group on the left (signal receiving) and another on the right (signal sending) should appear for every Jacktrip session that you are participating in, either as host or client.
 3. You can change these routing as you please.
+- If you'd like to manage more sources from your computer, say the audio from your DAW, you might consider looking into [audio routing alternatives](https://github.com/omarcostahamido/awesome-networked-media#routing) since jack pilot (thus jack router) is not easily accessible on Catalina with this installation method.

 ## **Part V, solving problems**: